roman-milk/roman-milk.github.io/tastes-like-candy.md

  "Sure."
 Linda said happily.
 I smiled and let my robe slip from my shoulders.
 Under it, all I had on was my skimpiest, nastiest, sexiest bikini.
 A tiny white little number made of strings.
 Tiny white patches covered my nipples but left the rest of my huge, jiggling tits exposed.
 The poor little strings digging into my shoulders were so fucking overworked.
 My bottoms were a thong obviously, the tiny little patch ever so barely covering my sweet little snatch.
 I gave Linda a spin, exposing my firm, fit back, and my perfect, round ass cheeks to my bitch of a step-mother.
 I was fucking dripping wet at this.

  "Do you like it?"
 I asked with a sweet smile.
 I looked at Linda as I faced her.
 I saw the heat in her eyes as she consumed my rocking body with a harsh, meaningful glare.
 This bitch fucking hated me!
 I loved it!
 I loved how she saw my barely encased tits.
 My flat belly.
 My nearly exposed cunt.
 My perfect ripe ass.
 And then she would fume with jealously.
 Ha!
 This stupid bitch thought the reason she hated me was because of my laziness.
 As if!
 This bitch hated me because of my hot fucking body, a body an old lady like her could only dream of having.
 She wanted me gone because she didn't want Daddy consuming my tasty assets.
 She consumed my assets with wide eyes.
 I hoped for Daddy's sake I wasn't turning his wife into a drooling lesbo!
-Report_Story #4